The 47th Kirishima International Music Festival 2026

 Student Privileges

-Free access to concerts
+Free access to the concerts

-You can listen to concerts performed by music festival artists at the Miyama Concert Hall (reservation required)
+You can listen to the concerts performed by music festival artists at the Miyama Concert Hall (reservation required)

 Auditing a lesson